geeknik/my-awesome-stars/README.md

 ## Jupyter Notebook

+- [FareedKhan-dev/all-rl-algorithms](https://github.com/FareedKhan-dev/all-rl-algorithms) - Implementation of all RL algorithms in a simpler way
+- [leockl/tool-ahead-of-time](https://github.com/leockl/tool-ahead-of-time) - This is a Python package to add tool calling capabilities to newly released LLMs on LangChain's ChatOpenAI, AzureAIChatCompletionsModel and ChatBedrockConverse classes ahead of time before LangChain a
 - [NirDiamant/GenAI_Agents](https://github.com/NirDiamant/GenAI_Agents) - This repository provides tutorials and implementations for various Generative AI Agent techniques, from basic to advanced.
 It serves as a comprehensive guide for building intelligent, interactive AI s
 - [vllm-project/aibrix](https://github.com/vllm-project/aibrix) - Cost-efficient and pluggable Infrastructure components for GenAI inference
 - [KindXiaoming/grow-crystals](https://github.com/KindXiaoming/grow-crystals) - Getting crystal-like representations with harmonic loss